malkhamis-panw/gaia/doc/documentation.md

 Type: [`[]claimmapping`](#claimmapping)

 Defines a list of mappings between claims and HTTP headers.
-When these mappings are defined, the Defender will copy the values of the claims to the corresponding HTTP headers.
+When these mappings are defined, the enforcer will copy the values of the claims to the corresponding HTTP headers.

 ##### `createTime` [`autogenerated`,`read_only`]